plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Spells/2nd Level/Negate.md

 > *"No." — Plutonius, Archmage.*

-Counter target Evocation or Abjuration spell if its level is `X` or lower, where `X = 1 + this spell's level`.
+Counter target Abjuration or Evocation spell if its level is `X` or lower, where `X = 1 + this spell's level`.

-**Classes:** Artificer, Magus, Psion, Sorcerer, Warlock, Wizard
+**Classes:** Artificer, Magus, Sorcerer, Warlock, Wizard